Where We Be

 Mackinac Island feels a bit like Amish Country with its horse-drawn carriages and carts (and they do in fact purchase their horses from the Amish)

-Two sides of the same day -- it started out blue and sunny during our walk on Main Street, then turned misty and cool during our carriage ride through the park
+The day started out sunny during our walk on Main Street but turned misty and cool during our carriage ride through the park

-The high-speed ferry (with its signature "rooster-tail" plume) takes you to the island, then a much slower form of transportation gets you around
+The high-speed ferry (with its signature "rooster-tail" plume) takes you to the island, then a much slower form of transport gets you around

 This costumed interpreter did a great job of bringing the fort to life